-I recently learned what impact the correct usage of an Albedo Map can make in my projects and wanted to share my insight here:
+The correct usage of an Albedo Map can make quite some impact in your projects and I wanted to share my insight here:

 An Albedo Map is basically an Image texture without any shadows or highlights.

-Take the following Image as an example.
-On the left we have a picture of a brick wall with shadows and highlights and on the right these shadows and highlights are missing.
+Take the image below as an example.
+On the left, we have a picture of a brick wall with shadows and highlights and on the right, these shadows and highlights are missing.

 Why would we want to get rid of the shadows and highlights?

 Well, consider the following: You are using the left texture on an object to create a wall, but place a light at the bottom of the wall.